dora-metrics/pelorus/README.md

   * The OpenShift Command Line Tool (oc)
   * Helm 3

-First, we must collect some information from the cluster to feed to our templates.

-To deploy pelorus, run the following script from within the root repository directory
+To deploy pelorus, run the following script from within the root repository directory.

 ```
 ./runhelm.sh